garimas007/StreamingApp/README.md

 * Docker file are updated in specifies folder.

 # Jenkins
+Deployment done by docker, run docker image on ec2 instance and test

 * Create a jenkins pipeline to build and deploy the application in EC2 instance.
 * make sure updated all the necesssary components for .env file in jenkin secreat file.